 Jupiter is the planet often associated with Thursday.
 Jupiter is the great teacher of expansion, abundance, optimism & hope.
 It casts it's rays on all that seeks to grow.
 It is known as the King of Gods.

 In Jupiter's dance with our Law today, let's commit to focusing our attention on our intentions.
 With a soft focus ~ an open heart, curious mind & relaxed body.
-Why? so that what you may not have even imagined in your intention, might be seen.
-Opportunities that present, may not map to your current view.
-Be open to what does present.
+Be open to what presents.

 Today experiment with embodying the mystical law of: magnetic attraction